theRealKarlos/cloud-defender-game/README.md

 1. Clone the repository
 2. Set up the development environment (see above)
-3. Run the frontend locally: `cd frontend && npm run dev`
-4. Open `http://localhost:3000` in your browser
+3. Run the frontend locally: Open `frontend/index.html` in your browser or serve with a local web server
-5. Click "Start Game" to begin defending your cloud infrastructure!
+4. Click "Start Game" to begin defending your cloud infrastructure!

 ## Cost Estimation Setup